A tasty Keto garlic bread made with Fathead (mozzarella) dough. Gluten free and perfect for snacking!

 Bread.
 Who doesn’t love bread.
 Even better when it has garlic butter on it!

-Thing is, when you’re on a low carb diet, regular bread should be off the menu.
+When you’re on a low carb diet, regular bread should be off the menu.
 It sends your blood sugar sky-high and offers very little in return.
 White wheat bread has virtually no nutritional value.

 The good news is, there are alternatives.
 Very delicious alternatives!